Christoph M. Schmidt: Early life and education

 Schmidt received his Diplom in Economics at the University of Mannheim in 1987, and his M.A. in Economics from Princeton University in 1989.
 He also earned his PhD from Princeton in 1991, under supervision of David Card.
-Schmidt received his Habilitation in 1995 from Ludwig Maximilian University of Munich.
+Schmidt received his Habilitation in 1995 from LMU Munich.

 Career

 In 2002, Schmidt became president of the RWI - Leibniz Institute for Economic Research and in 2009 he replaced Bert Rürup on the German Council of Economic Experts (GCEE) advising the German government.
 He was a member of the German Council of Economic Experts from 2009 to 2020 and its chairman from 2013 to 2020.
 In 2014, he became member of the Steering Committee of the German Academy of Science and Engineering (acatech).
+He is also a member on the Board of Trustees of ESYS – Energy Systems of the Future, a joint initiative of acatech, Leopoldina and the Union of Academies.

 Schmidt was co-editor of the Journal of Population Economics and the German Economic Review.
 His research has been published in journals like the European Economic Review, the Journal of Economic Behavior and Organization, the Journal of Health Economics, the Journal of Public Economics, and the Review of Economics and Statistics.

 In April 2020, Schmidt was appointed by Minister-President Armin Laschet of North Rhine-Westphalia to a 12-member expert group to advise on economic and social consequences of the COVID-19 pandemic in Germany.